North Korean bootmakers want to score with Messi

 "Boots can be made by machines but hand-sewn ones can be made to match individual preferences and they're more comfortable," said Chung Nam-chul, a veteran shoemaker.

-"We play soccer in our boots to test them and pick good ones," added Chung as he nailed down soles on a pair he was working on.
+"We play football in our boots to test them and pick good ones," added Chung as he nailed down soles on a pair he was working on.

 The visit by a Reuters news team was supervised by North Korean managers attached to the factory where workers sew under the slogan "Our Technology.
 Best Quality Soccer Boots".

-As in the old days in communist eastern Europe, soccer teams in North Korea tend to be part of the state apparatus with businesses attached to them.
+As in the old days in communist eastern Europe, football teams in North Korea tend to be part of the state apparatus with businesses attached to them.

 The workers at the Dandong factory are the tip of an iceberg of an estimated 60,000-70,000 North Koreans working overseas in a bid to earn much needed hard currency for the state, which has been heavily sanctioned for its nuclear programme.